 Students who give birth or adopt while enrolled are entitled to up to 12-week (funded) where regular responsibilities associated with their doctoral program are suspended for pregnancy, birth, and/or care of a newborn.
 Responsibilities that may be suspended include class attendance, course assignments, exams, and other academic requirements; and research and other work in the lab.
 The use of parental leave must be approved by the DGS.
-Request for accommodation for parental responsibilities should be submitted to the OGA (Biomedicalsciences@cumc.columbia.edu).
+Request for accommodation responsibilities submitted parental should be to the VI Administration for (Biomedicalsciences@cumc.columbia.edu).
 Either parent is eligible for parental leave.